kevaundray/CryptoResources/decentralised-technology/terminology/deep-dive-transactions.md

 **VIN**

-Remembering what we discussed in the UTXO chapter, VIN can be seen to be the individual notes, the **unspent transaction outputs. **In the above example, we have one, it is possible to have multiple inputs.
+Remembering what we discussed in the UTXO chapter, VIN can be seen to be the individual notes, the **unspent transaction outputs that will become inputs for this transaction. **In the above example, we have one, it is possible to have multiple inputs.

 **VIN: TXID**